Home » How To Plan For A Gorilla Trekking Safari In Bwindi Impenetrable National Park

-A Uganda gorilla trekking safari isn’t just a mere safari, most probably not a one-day tour.
-There’s need for prior planning and this is why this article is here to give you all the tips
+We have put together the ultimate guide for how to plan for a gorilla trekking safari in Bwindi Impenetrable National Park.
+A Uganda gorilla trekking safari isn’t just a mere safari, most probably not a one-day tour but the best African safari.
+There’s a need for prior planning and this is why this article is here to give you all the tips

-There two options for a gorilla safari in Uganda, it can either be a one-hour gorilla trekking safari or a 4 hours gorilla habituation experience.
+There are two options for a gorilla safari in Uganda, it can either be a one-hour gorilla trekking safari or a 4-hour gorilla habituation experience.

 Prior Planning For A Uganda Gorilla Trekking Safari

-To have a gorilla trekking experience, a tourist needs to book a gorilla trekking permit which costs $600 in Uganda.
-These permits are booked prior the gorilla trekking activity, it’s advisable to book your permit at least 6 months before the actual safari.
+To have a gorilla trekking experience, a tourist needs to book a Uganda gorilla trekking permit for Bwindi which costs $600 in Uganda.
+These permits are booked prior to the gorilla trekking activity, it’s advisable to book your permit at least 6 months before the actual safari.

-Booking for a gorilla trekking safari is best done by a local tour operator.
-If there’s a personal plan of booking the permit in Uganda a tourist can go to Uganda Wildlife Authority prior the Uganda gorilla safari.
-Make sure to pick the permit before going for trekking because it will be required before you go for the activity.
+Booking for gorilla trekking in Uganda is best done by a local Uganda tour operator.
+If there’s a personal plan to book the permit in Uganda a tourist can go to Uganda Wildlife Authority prior to the Uganda gorilla safari.
+Make sure to pick the permit before going trekking because it will be required before you go for the activity.

-The height of the gorilla habitats should not scare away either the elderly or un fit tourists from enjoying Uganda gorilla trekking tours, since porters and trekking sticks can be hired from the start off trek point.
+The height of the gorilla habitats should not scare away either the elderly or unfit tourists from enjoying gorilla trekking Uganda tours, since porters and trekking sticks can be hired from the start of the trek point.

-Book your safari accommodation hotel or lodge prior to the safari.
-Safari accommodation caters for all tourist budgets ranging from Luxury/up-market, mid-range to budget/basic accommodation.
+Book your Uganda safari accommodation hotel or lodge prior to the safari.
+Safari accommodation caters to all tourist budgets ranging from Luxury/up-market, and mid-range to budget/basic accommodation.

-What To Wear For A Gorilla Trekking Safari In Bwindi
+What To Wear For A Gorilla Trekking Tours In Bwindi

-Wear light neutral colored safari clothing long sleeve clothing from shirts to trousers are the best option for protection from thorns, insects, soldier ants and anything that could affect your skin.
+Wear light neutral colored safari clothing long sleeve clothing from shirts to trousers is the best option for protection from thorns, insects, soldier ants, and anything that could affect your skin.

-Carry a rain jacket for the altitude, remember your trekking in a tropical rain forest.
+Carry a rain jacket for the altitude, remember you trekking in a tropical rainforest.

 Wear leather or gardening gloves for hand protection.
-As you trek up hill, there could be need to hold on stems and to avoid the discomfort of nettles pricking your hands, the gloves help out.
+As you trek uphill, there could be a need to hold on stems, and to avoid the discomfort of nettles pricking your hands, the gloves help out.

-A large brim hat for sun protection from the scotching sun and protection from anything that would fall from the branches.
+A large brim hat for sun protection from the scorching sun and protection from anything that would fall from the branches.

 Extra clothing to pack for after gorilla trekking activities